 Macro photography could be a challenge for others as it may involve focus stacking.
 In focus stacking, you have to photograph your jewelry several times showing different focus areas and combining those images.

 Focus stacking is necessary as sometimes, you may notice that your lens doesn’t focus when you take pictures too closely.
 Without focus stacking, some areas of your jewelry may appear blurry.

 Step #5: Lifestyle shots show your customers what your jewelry can do or make them feel

 “I don’t think we’re just seduced by brands.
 I think we’re seduced by the imagery that surrounds that brand.
 It’s that these pants are gonna make you slimmer…this perfume’s gonna make you sexier… we buy into the dream that surrounds that product much more than we buy into the product, and then once we start using it, we start to believe in the dream of what that product does for us in a lot of ways.” — Morgan Spurlock, Ted Radio Hour – Brand Over Brain

 Take those lifestyle shots.
 Your customers are human beings.
 They need to feel how it would make them feel when they buy and wear your jewelry just by looking at your photos.
 Will it make them feel beautiful and special?
 If so, your jewelry pictures should showcase that.
 Let them perceive your jewelry pieces as treasures that would complete their lifestyle or a lifestyle they desire.

 Remember that all purchases, especially jewelry purchases, are an emotional process, not logical.
 Your lifestyle shots can appeal to those emotions.
 It has the power to meet your customers’ emotional needs.

 Perfecting the art of jewelry photography takes practice.
-The more you do it, the more you’ll get better so get your camera ready and begin taking jewelry photographs at the comfort of your home.
+The more you do it, the more you’ll get better so get your camera ready and begin taking jewelry photographs in the comfort of your home.